 Each school has a charter which explains the school’s purpose and what specific community need it serves.
 That could be providing a Spanish immersion program or offering a rigorous STEAM curriculum.
 If there are more families seeking admittance to a charter school than there are seats, a lottery system is usually used to determine admittance.
 For more information on charter schools in your state, check out the Maryland Alliance of Public Charter Schools.

 Magnet schools are free public schools that allow kids to narrow in on a specific learning track, such as an International Baccalaureate program or the performing arts.
 At a magnet school, all the subjects are taught through the lenses of that specific track.
-Maryland has several magnet schools throughout the state; there are more than 30 magnet schools in the Baltimore county area.
+Maryland has several magnet schools throughout the state; for instance, there are more than 30 magnet schools or programs in the Baltimore county area.
 Some of the other districts with magnet schools include Anne Arundel County Public Schools, Washington County Public Schools, and Prince George’s County Public Schools.
 If your child learns well through diving deeply into a particular subject, a magnet school could be a good fit.

 As you may know, private schools are nonpublic schools that charge tuition.
 Maryland has a variety of private schools, both religious and non-religious.
 Maryland has one private school choice program, the Broadening Options and Opportunities for Students Today (BOOST) Program, which provides state-run educational scholarships for families under a certain income level.